State of Cyber Attacks in Hospital Emergency Management 2019

 The frightening fact is that the healthcare industry has become the leading target for cyber attacks, according to Steve Curren, MSFS, of the US Department of Health and Human Services.
 “Part of that trend is better reporting on healthcare breaches,” Curren said, “but it’s also an increased targeting of healthcare.”

-Healthcare organizations are particularly vulnerable.
+Hospitals are particularly vulnerable.
 In a 2019 assessment of more than 20 industry sectors, Moody’s Investors Service rated hospitals among the four sectors with the highest risk of exposure to cyber attack.
 (The other three sectors were banks, securities firms, and financial market infrastructures.)
 Moody’s high-risk rating reflects the extent of the disaster that a cyber attack would cause, in particular the impact of financial losses.
-However, there are several other factors contributing to healthcare organizations’ susceptibility to attack.
+However, there are several other factors contributing to hospitals’ susceptibility to attack.

 Increase in health IT adoption: Among the most significant factors is dependence on electronic health information.
 By early 2018, more than 95 percent of hospitals and 90 percent of office-based physicians had adopted electronic medical records.
 These records hold essential information, from current medications to patient care directives.
 Without fast access to this data, patient safety would be seriously jeopardized.
 In many hospitals, pharmacy and lab services, imaging, and even treatment devices also depend upon connections to the network.